 Students may notice something — or rather, someone — missing from the quad when they return to campus this fall, as the community was recently obliged to say goodbye to the majestic maple that has called CSW home for an estimated 60 years.

-Campers ages 6 to 15 from throughout the Greater Boston Area descended upon the campus of The Cambridge School of Weston again this summer for six weeks of programming dedicated to the creative arts at the school’s annual Summer Arts camp (summerarts.csw.org).
+Campers ages 6 to 15 from throughout the Greater Boston Area descended upon the campus again this summer for six weeks of programming dedicated to the creative arts at the school’s annual Summer Arts camp (summerarts.csw.org).
+Several CSW alumni/ae served as counselors this season, introducing young minds to a wide variety of activities in the visual and performing arts!

 For a week in July, dance teacher and department chair Nailah Randall-Bellinger took part in a collaboration of movement, music, and spoken word workshops at Boston’s Institute for Contemporary Art (ICA), culminating in a powerful improvisational performance in front of a live audience.